repetier/Repetier-Firmware/README.txt

 should make mistakes nearly impossible.
 While programming this, I saw some parts that could be improved, so I did it.
 Then I read in the forum about the idea of using the EEPROM for parameter.

+Supported boards:

+The following boards should work by changing the configuration settings.
+If the extruder heater pin uses Timer 0 or 1, no PID control should be compiled.
+These interrupts are needed for internal purposes.
+Other boards can made running by adding a pin definition in pins.h

+Gen 6 : Full support
+Ramps 1.0 : No PID control
+Ramps 1.1/1.2/1.3 : Full Support
+Sanguinololu : No PID control

 Help wanted: